Lamer87/Space_Engineers_DLC_unlocker/README.md

     - Unfortunately, skins and emotes cannot be unlocked.

-  - I will update the unlocker when needed.
+  - I will update the unlocker if needed, or right after a new DLC release (new dlc require editing cream_api.ini).

   - If you want to buy the game:
     - Space Engineers on [Steam Store](https://store.steampowered.com/app/244850/Space_Engineers/)